Shreyas-Bandekar/Shreyas-Portfolio/README.md

 # 💼 Shreyas Bandekar — Developer Portfolio

-Welcome to my personal portfolio website!
-This project showcases my journey as a web and software developer, featuring my latest work, skills, and blog articles.
-Built with modern web technologies and responsive design principles.
+This is my personal developer portfolio built using **React.js**.
+It serves as a showcase of my skills, projects, resume, and contact information — a digital home for all my work!

+---

+## 🚀 Features

+- 🌐 Fully responsive design
+- ⚛️ Built with React.js
+- 🎨 Clean and modern UI
+- 🖼️ Project gallery with hover animations
+- 📄 Resume download link
+- 📬 Contact form integration
+- 💡 SEO optimized and fast loading

+---

+## 📸 Screenshots

+---

+## 🛠️ Tech Stack

+- React.js
+- HTML5 & Tailwind Css
+- JavaScript
+- React Router
+- Netlify / Vercel (for hosting)

+---